DanBrown47/DanBrown47/README.md

 Building An Armada without a soul knowing !

 -  I’m currently working on my Armada
--  I’m currently doing Bachelors in computer major
--  I’m looking for help with most helps I need.
--  Ask me about You
+-  I’m a self proclaimed code mafia
+-  I build things, I break things and I build things that break things
 -  How to reach me: danwand47@gmail.com
 -  Pronouns: He/Him/His
 -  Fun fact: Remember my name you will scream it later !